russellromney/brain-plasma/README.md

 1. Create and reference named shared-memory Python objects
 2. Change the value of those shared-memory Python objects
 3. Thread-safe: it doesn't matter if the processes or threads sharing the `Brain` object share memory or not; the namespace is only stored in Plasma and checked each time any object is referenced.
-4. Store large objects, especially Pandas and NumPy objects, in the backend
+4. Store large objects, especially Pandas and NumPy objects, in the backend of something
 5. Access those objects very quickly - faster than Parquet.
 Pulling ~10,000,000 row Pandas object takes about .45 seconds, storing it takes about 1 second.
-Instantaneous for most objects of reasonable size, including Pandas up to ~200,000 rows.
+Instantaneous for most objects of any size.
+1. Easily start and stop a `plasma_store` instance
+4. Easily resize the `plasma_store` memory

+### Potential use cases
+* Keep test values intact while restarting some process over and over again
+* Share data between callbacks in Ploty Dash
+*

 **Current Drawbacks**

-1. (3.) above slows the `Brain` down, minutely...but it makes it safe for programs that don't share memory.
-This only becomes a problem if there are thousands of variables that need to be parsed each time, but even then it's still a small fraction of a second.
-6. Limited to Arrow-serializable objects.
+1. Limited to Arrow-serializable objects.
+This includes Pandas, NumPy, TensorFlow, all built-in Python objects, and many more.
+However, some things will not be supported.
+Check before using.
+2. Prints output.

 ### Basic Usage